 PM Schedule Steps

 This is a required step.
 Enter a Title for this schedule.
 You want to be as specific as possible when naming your schedules.
 It’s a good idea to use the initials or abbreviation of the Location, the Classification or Type, and the frequency.
 Example: CHS-AHU-Quarterly.
-Click Next Step.
+Click Next Step. *Note: Avoid using special characters, such as &, *, and @, in your PM Titles.
+However, it is acceptable to use spaces, dashes, and underscores.

 This is a required step.
 You will need to select a classification based upon the type of inspection or work you want to perform.
 Your screen will automatically refresh to the next step.